Biharis: Bihari sub-nationalism

 In 1923, a special session of the Congress took place in Delhi.
 During this session, an issue of sitting arrangement came up whereby the delegates from Bihar were not given seats in the front row.
 Maghfoor Ahmad Ajazi registered his objection to this discriminatory arrangement after which Bihari delegates were also given appropriate seats.
 His protest was admittedly on the issue of self-respect of the Biharis.

 According to social scientist Dr. Shaibal Gupta, the beating of students from Bihar in Mumbai in October 2008 has consolidated Bihari sub-nationalism.

+Diaspora

+During the Partition of India in 1947, many Bihari Muslims migrated to East Bengal (renamed to East Pakistan; later became Bangladesh).
+Bihari people are also well represented in the Muhajir people of Pakistan (formerly West Pakistan) because of Partition.